 - Progression to continuing education, volunteering opportunities, work experience and employment

-Our step-by-step referral pathway includes a taster session in our studio to assess musical interests and aspirations and any access / risk issues that could affect participation.
+Our step-by-step referral pathway includes a taster session in our studio to assess musical interests and aspirations and any access or risk issues that could affect participation.

 Bespoke mental health awareness and music mentoring training for groups and organisations can also be provided.
 Please contact us for more information.